CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

-CivicActions Security and/or the Director of Human Resources is responsible for determining and enforcing sanctions for failing to comply with established information security policies and procedures.
+CivicActions' Security Office and/or the Office of Human Resources is responsible for determining and enforcing sanctions for failing to comply with established information security policies and procedures.
 Coaching may be considered prior to sanctions.
 Sanctions may include but are not limited to written warnings, reduction in system access, demotion, or termination.

 #### b

 ##### CivicActions

-When employee sanctions processes are initiated, the Director of Human Resources notifies the respective Project Manager(s) and CivicActions Security within five business days.
+When employee sanctions processes are initiated, the Office of Human Resources notifies the respective Project Manager(s) and CivicActions' Security Office within five business days.